-To start your guitar lessons off on the right foot you need to have the right strings for your instrument!
+To start your online guitar lessons off on the right foot you need to have the right strings for your instrument!

-Do you know the expression “worn to the bone”?
+Do you know the expression 'worn to the bone'?

 Yes, even guitar strings wear out and change.

-So what is the best technique to adopt when it comes to the price of strings?
+So what is the best technique to adopt when it comes to guitar strings price comparisons?

-To help you make your choice in the jungle of guitar strings, here are some tips that every guitar player will find useful.
+To help you make your choice in the jungle of guitar strings, here are some free tips that every guitar player will find useful.

 It is, of course, necessary to take into account the model of your guitar before choosing your strings.